Popular words in English. A list of basic English words for live communication. Greetings and farewells

 new discovery– new discovery

-want- to want
+want- want

 Word want means a strong degree of desire: